cp6/laravel-ftp-sftp/README.md

 <h1 align="center">Example File actions with FTP and SFTP</h1>

-Laravel-ftp-sftp provides examples for using the FTP and SFTP protocols combined with Laravel to manage files.
+Laravel-ftp-sftp provides examples of using the FTP and SFTP protocols combined with Laravel to manage files.

 Examples include: